-The patients were grouped in to two as displacement positive vs. displacement negative for comparison.
-In order to define kidney displacement, we used the methodology that was previously reported by Falahatkar et al. A transparent graph paper of 5x5 mm squares were placed on the fluoroscopy monitor and amount of kidney displacement was measured during needle puncture and tract dilation.
+The patients were separated into two groups for comparison: displacement-positive vs. displacement-negative.
+In order to define kidney displacement, we used the methodology that was previously reported by Falahatkar et al.10 A transparent graph paper of 5x5 mm squares was placed on the fluoroscopy monitor and amount of kidney displacement was measured during needle puncture and tract dilation.
 A displacement more than 10 mm in any of the stages was accepted as positive displacement.
-The cut of value of 10 mm was accepted as the mean value of kidney displacement was reported as 10.7 mm during tract dilation in the study by Flahatkar et al.
+The cut of value of 10 mm was accepted as the mean value of kidney displacement was reported as 10.7 mm during tract dilation in the study by Flahatkar et al.10

-Postoperative stone free status was evaluated before JJ stent extraction by KUB or ultrasound and NCCT was performed in the presence of a suspicious residual fragment.
-Stone free was defined as absence of any residual fragments.
+Postoperative stone-free status was evaluated before JJ stent extraction by kidney, ureter, and bladder (KUB) or ultrasound, and NCCT was performed in the presence of a suspicious residual fragment.
+Stone-free was defined as absence of any residual fragments.